The Scholarship System

 If your student falls for a scholarship scam, figuring out what to do can be challenging.
 Usually, it will depend on what happens after their information is submitted, though there are steps they can take to protect themselves if they think they are a victim of a scam.

-First, any bank account, debit card, or credit card involved needs to be locked down.
+First, any bank account number, debit card, or credit card involved needs to be locked down.
 Have your student contact the financial institutions to let them know what occurred as soon as possible.
 They will be able to help identify the next step.

 Your student may want to contact the three major credit bureaus as well, either freezing their information or placing a fraud alert on their profile, depending on whether a scammer has attempted to steal their identity.

 Finally, reporting the scam to authorities can be a smart move.
 It helps agencies locate scammers and fight fraud.
-Filing a complaint with the Federal Bureau of Investigations, Internet Crime Complaint Center (IC3) is a pretty simple process and allows your student to do their part to stop other people from falling victim.
+Filing a complaint with the Federal Bureau of Investigations, Internet Crime Complaint Center (IC3) is a pretty simple process and allows your student to do their part to stop other people from falling victim to such scams.
 The complaint form can be found here: FBI IC3

 If your student experienced a financial loss, then they may need to file a police report as well.
 This can be done at their local police department.

 Scholarship Owl is a scholarship search engine and application platform.
 Students complete basic profiles and the company attempts to match students to scholarship opportunities.
-Then, it will even submit applications for them, though it may prompt the student for more information if the scholarship requires it.
+Then, it will even submit applications for them, though it may prompt the student for more detailed information, if the scholarship requires it.

 By creating an account, your student is entered to win Scholarship Owl’s “scholarship,” which is actually a sweepstakes.
 Plus, while Scholarship Owl is a database filled with scholarships, many are the “no essay scholarships” that aren’t very legitimate.
 However, there are some more genuine scholarships on there mixed in with the kinds that are more sweepstakes-style.